TL;DR — Key Takeaway

-Here's the reality: when someone in New Haven or Stamford is deciding where to eat tonight, they're not flipping through the Yellow Pages or even Googling "best restaurants near me" the way they used to.
+When someone in New Haven or Stamford is deciding where to eat tonight, they increasingly prefer social media over traditional methods.
 They're scrolling Instagram.
 They're watching TikTok.
 They're checking your Facebook page to see if you're still open, what the specials are, and whether the vibe matches what they're looking for.

-Social media has replaced the restaurant review as the primary way people discover where to eat.
+Social media has become the primary way people discover where to eat.
 A single 15-second Reel of a perfectly plated dish can drive more reservations than a five-star Yelp review — because people eat with their eyes first, and video lets them experience your restaurant before they ever walk in the door.

-For Connecticut restaurants — whether you're a farm-to-table spot in Litchfield County, a pizza joint in New Haven, or a cocktail bar in Hartford — the question isn't whether you should be on social media.
-It's whether you're doing it well enough to actually move the needle.
+For Connecticut restaurants — whether you're a farm-to-table spot in Litchfield County, a pizza joint in New Haven, or a cocktail bar in Hartford — the strategic question isn't whether to use social media, but how to maximize its impact for your business.

-Not all restaurant content is created equal.
-Posting a dimly-lit photo of today's soup special isn't going to cut it.
-The content that drives real foot traffic has a few things in common: it looks incredible, it triggers a craving, and it gives people a reason to come NOW rather than "someday."
+Not all restaurant content performs equally.
+While a quick phone photo of a daily special is a fine starting point, the content that drives the most foot traffic tends to share a few things in common: it looks incredible, it triggers a craving, and it gives people a reason to come NOW rather than "someday."

 Pro Tip